RayBB/openlibrary-docs/Production-Service-Architecture.md

 This is in response to https://github.com/internetarchive/openlibrary/issues/7667.
 When performing upgrades on production servers, follow a similar process to https://github.com/internetarchive/openlibrary/wiki/Disaster-Recovery-&-Immediate-Response#responding-to-a-outage re:
 - [ ] create a new tracking issue on GitHub to keep notes and track progress.
-- [ ] notifying the #openlibrary channel and ensuring other staff are available prior to perform a deploy (try to get a 👍 from other staff to confirm)
+- [ ] notifying the #openlibrary channel and ensuring other staff are available prior to performing a deploy (try to get a 👍 from other staff to confirm)
 - [ ] provide evidence in our announcement that a previous test succeeded (if possible) on a non-critical-path machine (dev1, web1, web2, solr1, solr0, ol-covers, ol-home0, ol-www0] -- in this order)
 - [ ] In advance of the upgrade, suggest a path for reversion (e.g. have a strategy to roll-back if possible)